BuildOnViction/docs/docs/general/faq.md

 	Double validation strengthens Tomochain’s security, reduces fork and nothing-at-stake attacks, and makes TomoChain unique among other Proof-of-Stake-based blockchains.

 !!! quote "What is an 'epoch'?"
-    An epoch is a 900-block period of 2-second block time starting from block #1 (900 blocks x 2s/block = 1800s = 30 minutes).
+    An epoch is a 900-block period of 2-second block time starting from block #1 (900 blocks x 2s/block = around 1800s or 30 minutes).

 !!! quote "Which scaling solutions will TomoChain implement?
 Will you have sharding?"
     TomoChain solutions are based on on-chain scaling built into an architecture of 150 voted masternodes with our Proof-of-stake Voting (POSV) consensus protocol.